Evil is hard to confront.

-I think of these kids, separated from their parents, traumatized, in cages, sleeping on concrete floors, and if that is not enough, the Trump administration sic their Justice Department lawyers to deny American grown concentration camp children, soap and toothbrushes.
+I think of these kids, separated from their parents, traumatized, in cages, sleeping on concrete floors, and if that is not enough, the Trump administration sic their Justice Department lawyers to deny American-grown concentration camp children, soap and toothbrushes.

 Yes, you got that right: our government is using Justice Department lawyers, our taxpayer money, to do research, write briefs, go to court, all for the purpose of denying innocent, incarcerated children soap and toothbrushes.
-Imagine being a five year old kid, extracted from your parents, a traumatizing event in and of itself, (reminds me when slave mothers were sold, and the kids would never see their mother again); made to sleep on concrete floors, susceptible to diseases, hunger, and if that wasn’t enough, if that didn’t break their spirit, they are denied soap and toothbrushes.
+Imagine being a five-year-old kid, extracted from your parents, a traumatizing event in and of itself, (reminds me of when slave mothers were sold, and the kids would never see their mother again); made to sleep on concrete floors, susceptible to diseases, hunger, and if that wasn’t enough, if that didn’t break their spirit, they are denied soap and toothbrushes.